w3f/polkadot-wiki/docs/build-exchange-integration.md

 The `sig` field must contain a 25519-family signature of the SCALE-encoded `SigPayload`.
 The key used to sign the payload must correspond to the `sender` account.
 Schnorr/Ristretto 25519 ("sr25519") is the recommended signing format to use.

 Era is a one or two byte item, again with a special SCALE encoding format and it encodes the period (as a range of blocks) for which this transaction should be considered valid.
-It is an important safeguard against certain transaction replay attacks and should generally be used, however a simple exchange implementation that has no plans to reuse accounts after they become empty should be able to safely ignore it.
+It is an important safeguard against certain transaction replay attacks and should generally be used, however a simple wallet implementation that has no plans to reuse accounts after they become empty could ignore it.
 To ignore it and make the transaction "immortal", use an encoded `Era` of just one byte: `0x00`.
+However, if an account is removed from storage and a user re-funds an address, then previous immortal transactions could be replayed.
+Therefore, you may want to prevent account reaping and use mortal transactions to be safe.

 The nonce is the number of transactions send so far by the sender account, much like in Ethereum.
 It is of type `Nonce`, logically equivalent to a `u64`.
 To get the correct value, the appropriate storage item must be queried, much like when querying an account's balance.
 In this case, it is the `System` module's `AccountNonce` item; thus the storage key required is the Blake2 256 hash of the string `System AccountNonce<ID>` where `<ID>` is the 32-byte `AccountId`.
 It will return a `Nonce` which may be decoded and used here.